-MDDC has noted with appreciation the attention to addressing the waitlist for Section 29.
-While there is no longer a Priority One waitlist for Section 21, there continues to be a significant unmet need for services.
+MDDC has noted with appreciation the attention to addressing the waitlists for waiver services and appreciates the elimination of the Section 29 and the Section 21 Priority One waitlists.
+However, there continues to be a significant unmet need for services.
+MDDC also notes the challenges encountered by eligible persons in accessing those services.